rust-lang/rust/text/0000-fmt-debug-hex.md

 [summary]: #summary

-Add support for formatting integers as hexadecimal with the `fmt::Debug` trait, including when the occur within larger types.
+Add support for formatting integers as hexadecimal with the `fmt::Debug` trait, including when they occur within larger types.

 ```rust
 println!("{:02X?}", b"AZaz\0")